 The LAG style is aggressive, but it is smart aggression.
 The LAG plays a wide range of hands, but they aren't playing complete trash - at least unless they have a good reason to.
 Loose-aggressive is a thinking style, whereas playing like a maniac requires no skill or strategy - just complete recklessness.
 The maniac will always lose over the long-run, but the LAG style can be very profitable if you know what you are doing.

 How To Play Loose Aggressive Poker

-If you want to play LAG poker, then you must be fearless, aggressive and loose – but every play you make must be carefully considered and tailored to your opponents and the board texture.
-The LAG style is not playing every hand and betting every flop – that is the maniac’s technique.
+If you want to play LAG poker, then you must be fearless, aggressive, and loose where you have a large percentage of hands to play - but every play you make must be carefully considered and tailored to your opponents and the board texture.
+The LAG style is not playing every hand and betting every flop - that is the maniac's technique.
 The good LAG knows when to give up and find the fold.